aub3rey/Glee-is-the-BEST-show-EVER/README.md

     <p align="center">
  <img src="https://live.staticflickr.com/5573/15091558838_e3ee403936_b.jpg" width="500" height="350">
     </p>
       <p>Season 1's main goal is to create what we know as "The Glee Club."
 We watch an average teacher, William Shuester, gain joy, or rather <em>glee</em>, from creating this club.
-We watch the club struggle to stay funded and sit in anticipation while watching them compete against their biggest rivals, Vocal Adrenaline.</p>
+We also see an unlikely group of students become each others' founded family.
+As these students go through  m any life struggles, the audience watches how they each individually respond, and how they act as a group.
+We see students that start off as the main "bullies" become some the most loved characters and most loving people.
+But mostly, we watch the club struggle to stay funded and sit in anticipation while watching them compete against their biggest rivals at regionals, Vocal Adrenaline.</p>
 <h2>Season 2</h2>
+    <p>In season 2, we watch the glee club we all know and love become slightly bigger and still hated.
+The students are growing older, and this shows in the storyline.
+The actual production of the show steps away from being very satirical and becomes more of a standard drama show.
+We feel less involved in their lives, while in season 1, the show felt more like we were someone in their school watching it all happen at once.
+Season 2 speaks out about the topics of alcohol, bullying, and even homelessness. <i>Glee</i> has always been known for not being afraid to talk about harsh topics, and this season is no different.
+We see the reappearance of Vocal Adrenaline and await to see the New Directions' performance at National, in New York.</p>
 </body>
 </html>